 Only 17% of solo law practitioners and 31% of firms with two to nine lawyers have a marketing budget.
-This is concerning.
+This is concerning for the legal industry.
 While you don’t need to have a large marketing budget, not having one at all implies that attorneys aren’t even thinking about marketing.
-Without law firm marketing campaigns, you’re not going to grow your firm to its full potential.
+Without legal marketing campaigns, you’re not going to grow your firm to its full potential.

 To understand what law firm marketing and business development can do for your firm, it’s best to start with what a marketing department is.
-This guide will explain law firm marketing department structure and how the different roles come together to promote your business.
+This guide will explain the legal marketing department structure and how the different roles come together to promote your business.
+With a solid marketing plan in place, you’ll set yourself up to have a successful law firm.

 Do Law Firms Have Marketing Departments?